This half-day event will give you keen insight into the many programs and services

 to attend this commemorative event with you.

-now, commit to stay until you graduate.
+to stay until you graduate.

 A Learning Community is two freshman courses linked together so the same group of